The Association for Electronic Music (AFEM) has established a music Industry code of conduct against sexual harassment and gender discrimination.

 According to their official web: “The purpose of this Code of Conduct is to prevent sexual harassment and gender/gender identity discrimination within the electronic music industry and AFEM Member companies by creating an environment where such behavior is not tolerated, through awareness, education, increased respect, protection and prevention.”

 AEFM addressed that they are committed to support an industry where a safe environment is created for employees, employers, organizations, and fans.
 The Code of Conduct starts with setting professional standards easy to change.
 These steps are not mandatory but AEFM expects that all members participate.

 The steps to follow are written down in a detailed document that you can find in AFEM website.
 The motto of the code of conduct is simple: STOP.
 SUPPORT.
 REPORT.

-The founder of SheSaid.so and parther of AFEM, Andreea Magdalina said: “The CoC developed by AFEM is absolutely necessary.
-Our hope is that this document will dissipate any uncertainties in regards to the type of behaviour that should be encouraged or, conversely, penalised”.
+The founder of SheSaid.so and partner of AFEM, Andreea Magdalina said: “The CoC developed by AFEM is absolutely necessary.
+Our hope is that this document will dissipate any uncertainties in regards to the type of behavior that should be encouraged or, conversely, penalized”.

 In conclusion, it can be said that changes inside the Electronic Music Industry are happening in order to create a better place for women and gender minorities.
 This is a new beginning and a step further to fight against gender discrimination and sexual harassment.